the-teacher/the_sortable_tree/README.md

 ## Description

-**render_tree** - JavaScript (CoffeeScript) client side recursive helper-method for rendering nested set trees for Ruby and Rails.
+**build_tree** - JavaScript (CoffeeScript) client side recursive helper-method for rendering nested set trees for Ruby and Rails.

-**render_tree** use native CoffeeScript template way for tree building.
+**build_tree** use native CoffeeScript template way for tree building.
 That why it is so easy to customize!

 ## Keywords